crypticsilence/ca2022_writeups/forensics_puppeteer.md

+# Puppeteer

+## Challenge info

+Planet Longhir is known for it's top-tier researchers.
+Due to their dedication in science and engineering, their military equipment is the most advanced one in the galaxy.
+In fact, the prototype DES-3000, a self-propelled precision-strike missile that is capable of reaching targets even in Ratnik galaxy, is being used to disable Galactic Federation's communication satellites.
+The mystery that Miyuki is trying to solve is, how the satellite's location was leaked since it is a top-sercret that only Galactic Federation's council is aware of.
+Help her analyse the Council's HQ event logs and solve this mystery.

+This chall existed as a ton of EVTX files to hunt through for clues on how info was leaked.

 Ended up using a utility called evtxexport to read these files and dump the output quickly and parse for clues.

 ```
 apt install libevtx-utils -y
 ```

 Ran evtxexport --help to get a list of the commands: